Basavarajeshwari-Ambi/dhanushp.github.io/README.md

 ## Getting Started

-This is a basic html css website which does not require any deployment.
+This is a basic html css website and uses Github for deployment.
 Website is still under construction :construction:

 ### Contributing